Divorce is not like a surgery where you go to sleep

 How do you go about getting a new life?

-I've been blogging and tweeting about marital law and human nature for over a decade, drawing on my unique experience of "love, law and relationships".
+I've been blogging and tweeting about divorce, law and human nature since 2009, drawing on my unique experience of "love, law and relationships."
 There is likely something here that will resonate with you.
-Check it out:
+Check out my blog:

-You can also follow Daytona Divorce on Twitter https://twitter.com/daytonadivorce
+You can also follow Daytona Divorce on Twitter: twitter.com/daytonadivorce

-Be advised that not all attorneys who handle divorce and family law cases are Board Certified by the State of Florida.
-Your decision to choose a board certified attorney over a non-specialist is a wise one, as it will affect the outcome of your divorce.
-More words to the wise:
+Be advised that not all attorneys who handle divorce-related matters are Board Certified by the state of Florida.
+Your decision to choose a Board Certified attorney over a non-specialist is a wise one, as it will affect the outcome of your divorce.
+Another suggestion:

-This is the only way you'll be able to compare and contrast the "personality" and "energy" of the attorney who will be working closely with you during your divorce; whose work product will affect you for a long time.
+This is the only sure way you'll be able to compare and contrast the personality and energy of the attorney who will be closely working with you throughout your divorce.
+This is an individual whose work product will likely affect you long after your divorce papers are signed.
 In your initial consultation, a competent attorney will be interviewing you as well.
-A successful attorney does not need you, but will take your case based on the passion and energy you bring to the table.
+A successful attorney does not need your case, but will elect to work with you for a variety of reasons.
+I base this on the passion and energy YOU bring to the table.

 Choose your divorce attorney wisely

 According to the Florida Bar Association, there are approximately 93,000 attorneys in Florida.
-The total number of attorneys who are Florida Board Certified in Marital and Family law (including yours truly) is: 262.
-These are attorneys who are considered experts in divorce.
+The total number of attorneys who are Florida Board Certified in Marital and Family law (including yours truly) is 262.
+These are attorneys who are considered experts in divorce and family law.

 I wish you well in your endeavors.
-Hopefully you can somehow manage to ..
+Hopefully you and your attorney will find ways to

 Divorce your loved one with dignity